What is Printed Matter?

 1. A clear and concise description of your practice or project.
 Please tell us what kind of work you make, what communities you’re a part of (if relevant to your practice), what past fairs or exhibitions you’ve participated in, and what makes your publication practice unique or special.

 We encourage applicants to emphasize new work and/or inventory, and share with us generous responses relating to their interest in participating.
 If you’re an exhibitor who has participated in many past Fairs, please be sure to share why you’d like to be a part of this one.
+While we cherish our long-time exhibitors, we also want to make sure we continue to offer new opportunities for artists’ book makers who may not have exhibited before.
 In reviewing applications a variety of factors are considered in order to expand representation with a focus on identity, geography, scale of publishing operations, and through the welcoming of first-time exhibitors.

 3. Creative ideas for presentation.
 Give us a sense of how your books will be displayed.
 If you are applying for an exhibitor table with an accompanying wall, share how you’d like to use the space.
-You can also share details or anecdotes from past experiences tabling at book fairs and how this may shape your presentation for NYABF 2024.
+You can also share details or anecdotes from past experiences tabling at book fairs and how this may shape your presentation for LAABF 2026.

 4. Feature artists’ books, catalogs, monographs, periodicals, zines, or related printed material.
-Again, NYABF 2024 is book focused.
+Again, LAABF 2026 is book focused.
 You are welcome to include other related media such as limited art editions, prints, apparel, performance, original artwork, etc., but these should not be foregrounded in your presentation.

 When will I find out whether I’ve been accepted into the Fair?

-The deadline for the NYABF 2024 application is Wednesday, November 29 at 11:59pm EST. We encourage you to submit your application as soon as possible, as participation is confirmed on a rolling basis, beginning in late December/early January.
-We appreciate your patience.
-Notifications will be sent to the e-mail address associated with the Submittable account.
+Participation is confirmed on a rolling basis.
+Notifications will be sent beginning in February to the e-mail address associated with the Submittable account.
 Please double check these settings.

 What happens if I’m not accepted into the Fair?

+Each Fair, we receive approximately 700–1,000 applications and on average, we are only able to accept 20-25% of those who apply.
 We recognize that Printed Matter’s Art Book Fairs are a vital platform and anticipate receiving far more applications of merit than we will be able to accept.
-Printed Matter has an open submission policy to stock publications in our two stores.
-Please visit our website — we encourage you to still submit your publications for review
+If you are not accepted, please know that things may shift, and we do maintain a waitlist.
+Also note, Printed Matter has an open submission policy to stock publications in our Chelsea, NYC store.
+Please visit our website to submit your publications for review

-What is the fee structure for exhibiting at NYABF 2024?
+What is the fee structure for exhibiting at LAABF 2026?

-Fees include booth furniture, exhibitor badges, and inclusion in printed and online materials.
+Fees include tables and chairs, exhibitor badges, and inclusion in printed and online materials.

 How are exhibitor fees determined?

 Printed Matter is a non-profit organization.
 As is the case for all Printed Matter Art Book Fairs, fees will go directly toward the hard costs of this non-profit production.
-These include space rental, operations and staffing costs, and programming expenses—including honoraria for artists, speakers, and publishers.
+These include space, equipment, and furniture rental, operations and staffing costs, and programming expenses, including honoraria for artists, speakers, and publishers.

 Are there opportunities for financial support?

-1. The Shannon Michael Cane Award grants four emerging first-time exhibitors (artists, artists' book publishers, or collectives in the early stages of their career) complimentary Fair participation, including an exhibitor table and modest stipend that may be applied towards travel, publication production costs, or other related expenses.
-This award does not apply to project spaces.
+1. The Shannon Michael Cane Award grants four emerging first-time exhibitors (artists, artists' book publishers, or collectives in the early stages of their career) complimentary Fair participation, including an exhibitor table and a modest stipend that may be applied towards travel, publication production costs, or other related expenses.
 To apply, please see details in the application.

-3. If there are funding resources available through your government, universities, or other channels, we are happy to provide an official invitation letter from Printed Matter as well as discuss helping with other related paperwork.
+3. If accepted and if there are funding resources available through your government, universities, or other channels, we are happy to provide an official invitation letter from Printed Matter as well as discuss helping with other related paperwork.
+These processes can take time, so please compile information as soon as possible.